Last updated: 8 June 2026

 When embedded content is loaded, the third-party provider may set its own cookies or collect data according to its own privacy policy.
 Glór has no control over these providers’ data practices.
 We encourage presenters to review the privacy policies of any service they choose to embed:

-| Service | Purpose | Location |
+| Service | Purpose | Processing location |

 |---|---|---|

-| Supabase | Database, authentication, file storage, real-time connections | EU |
+| Supabase | Database, authentication, file storage, and real-time connections — all core platform data | EU (Stockholm, Sweden) |

-| Vercel | Hosting and anonymous analytics | US (EU SCCs) |
+| Vercel | Application hosting, serverless functions, and anonymous analytics | EU (Ireland, France, Germany, Sweden) |

 | Umami Cloud | Anonymous usage analytics | EU |

-| Google Ads | Server-side conversion measurement (hashed email) and client-side Google Tag with Consent Mode v2 (page views, advertising measurement — cookies only with consent in EEA/UK) | US (EU SCCs) |
+| Google Ads | Server-side conversion measurement and client-side Google Tag with Consent Mode v2 (cookies only with consent in EEA/UK) | Hashed email on sign-up or subscribe; page views with consent | US (EU SCCs) |

-| Meta Platforms | Server-side Conversions API (hashed email) and client-side Meta Pixel (page views, advertising measurement — loaded only with consent in EEA/UK) | US (EU SCCs) |
+| Meta Platforms | Server-side Conversions API and client-side Meta Pixel (loaded only with consent in EEA/UK) | Hashed email on sign-up or subscribe; page views with consent | US (EU SCCs) |

-| Server-side Conversions API (hashed email) and client-side Reddit Pixel (page views, advertising measurement — loaded only with consent in EEA/UK) | US (EU SCCs) |
+| Server-side Conversions API and client-side Reddit Pixel (loaded only with consent in EEA/UK) | Hashed email on sign-up or subscribe; page views with consent | US (EU SCCs) |

 We do not share your data with any other third parties for their own purposes.
 Advertising platforms receive only cryptographically hashed identifiers for conversion counting — never plain-text email addresses, browsing data, or participant information.